Athlitiki Enosi Larissa F.C.: New Age (2004–13): Piladakis years

-And because "The morning shows the day", new management, technical leadership headed by Giorgos Donis, players like the effective striker Thomas Kyparissis and the presence of supporters that caused admiration throughout Greece, led AEL back again in the Super League, after nine years of absence.
-The 19 transfers in the summer of 2004 radically changed the composition of the team and the equally young and ambitious coach had time to give the team the required homogeneity.
-The moderate start was treated by everyone in the club with patience and maturity, and the proper corrections made in January, found AEL "galloping" from success to success.
-The conquest of the first place with 58 points was the natural consequence of this team effort and the fans celebrated the return in the Super League after 9 "stone" years, for almost 10 days!
-Starting from Sunday 15, of May 2005, in Kastoria, (1–1) in front of 4000 away fans who accompanied the team's bus when returning, a car convoy of 5 km in length and a midnight party at Alcazar, to Wednesday 25, and the fiesta that was set up to the stadium for winning the title after beating Proodeftiki (3–1).
-Except Kyparissis, Papakostas, Ziagkas, Paleologos, Floros and Grigoriou, who continued from the previous season, players such as Christopoulos, Kipouros, the late Bahramis, Gikas, Stournaras, Föerster, Katsiaros, Digozis, Tsiatsios, Makris, Abouna, Nedeljković, Sisic, Giorgos Passios, Chatziliontas, Galitsios and others, came to add their names to important pages in the team's history.
-Indeed, beside them, stood from summer until December 2004 the first Greek active scorer Alexis Alexandris and a well-known name in European football, the Romanian international midfielder Dennis Şerban, who played in many major teams, top of which was the Spanish Valencia.
-That same season, while in the 2nd Division, AEL reached to the "8" of the Greek Cup, having ruled in turn Acharnaikos, Apollon Athens, and Chalkidona of the First Division, before being excluded from the "European" Skoda Xanthi, which nevertheless beat 1–0 in the first match of Alcazar, turning the rematch in real derby.
-It was the forerunner of the great return.
+Under new management from Georgios Donis, players like striker Thomas Kyparissis led AEL back again in the Super League after nine years of absence.
+The 19 transfers in the summer of 2004 radically changed the composition of the team and the coach had time to give the team the required homogeneity, starting from 15 May 2005 (Sunday), in Kastoria, (1–1), to Wednesday 25.
+Except Kyparissis, Papakostas, Ziagkas, Paleologos, Floros and Grigoriou, who continued from the previous season, players such as Christopoulos, Kipouros, the late Bahramis, Gikas, Stournaras, Föerster, Katsiaros, Digozis, Tsiatsios, Makris, Abouna, Nedeljković, Sisic, Giorgos Passios, Chatziliontas, Galitsios, and others, came to add their names to important pages in the team's history.
+Beside them, stood from summer until December 2004 the first Greek active scorer Alexis Alexandris and a well-known name in European football, the Romanian international midfielder Dennis Şerban, who played in many major teams, top of which was the Spanish Valencia.
+That same season, while in the 2nd Division, AEL reached to the "8" of the Greek Cup, having ruled in turn Acharnaikos, Apollon Athens, and Chalkidona of the First Division, before being excluded from the "European" Skoda Xanthi, which nevertheless beat 1–0 in the first match of Alcazar.